IEP Assistive Technology Tools

 Tools for students who are Deaf or hard of hearing

-• FM systems — wireless devices that directly transmit sounds to a hearing aid — communicate clearly with students who have hearing loss, even in a noisy classroom.
-FM systems can be used to support kids with autism and language-processing issues as well.
+FM systems are wireless devices that directly transmit sounds to a hearing aid to communicate clearly with students who have hearing loss, even in a noisy classroom.
+FM systems can be used to support kids with autism and language-processing issues as well FM Systems use radio signals to transmit amplified sounds.
+They are often used in classrooms, where the teacher wears a small microphone connected to a transmitter and the student wears the receiver, which is tuned to a specific frequency, or channel.

 Tools for students with sensory needs